The Assisted Decision-Making (Capacity) Act 2015 was signed into law by President Michael D Higgins on December 30th 2015.

 (a) Medical Decisions

-"Every adult patient is presumed to have the capacity to make decisions about their own healthcare.
-As their doctor, you have a duty to help your patients to make decisions for themselves by giving them information in a clear and comprehensible manner and by ensuring that they have appropriate help and support.
-The patient is also entitled to be accompanied during any such discussion by an advocate of their own choice" (pg 34)
+"Every adult patient is presumed to have the capacity to make decisions about their own health care.
+As their doctor, you have a duty to help your patients to make decisions for themselves by giving them information in a clear and easy-to-understand way and by making sure that they have suitable help and support.
+Patients have the right to have an advocate of their choice during discussions about their condition and treatment. " (pg 10)

 (b) Ward of Court